 Construction of HE-SIG-B

-For an HE MU PPDU, the HE-SIG-B field consists of a Common Block field followed by a User Specific field as defined in 28.3.10.8 (HE-SIG-B) and is constructed as follows:
+For an HE MU PPDU, the HE-SIG-B field consists of a Common field followed by a User Specific field as defined in 28.3.10.8 (HE-SIG-B) and is constructed as follows:

-Obtain the subfield values for the HE-SIG-B field from the TXVECTOR.
+Obtain the HE-SIG-B field values from the TXVECTOR.
 Add the reserved bits, append the calculated CRC, and then append the Ntail tail bits as shown in 28.3.10.8 (HE-SIG-B).

-BCC encoder: Encode the Common Block field data and User Specific field data by a convolution encoder as described in 28.3.11.5.1 (Binary convolutional coding and puncturing).
+BCC encoder: Encode the Common field data and User Specific field data by a convolution encoder as described in 28.3.11.5.1 (Binary convolutional coding and puncturing).

 BCC interleaver: Interleave as described in 17.3.5.7 (Data interleaving).